zenonine/navi/README.md

   </a>

   <p>
-    A simple and easy to learn declarative navigation framework for Flutter, based on Navigator 2.0.
+    A simple and easy to learn declarative navigation framework for Flutter, based on Navigator 2.0 (Router).
   </p>

   <div>